adugamayuba/guides/README.md

 ![](https://s3.amazonaws.com/freecodecamp/wide-social-banner.png)

 # freeCodeCamp Guide
 The freeCodeCamp community is building a massive, searchable "Guide."
-This reference tool will eventually include thousands of articles that cover all areas of development, design, and data science - all written to be easily understood by people new to coding.
+This reference tool will eventually include thousands of articles that cover all areas of development, design, and data science - all written to be easily understood by people new to  the world of coding.

 This repo is where we plan and maintain these Guide articles, which we then host on our community's wiki-like [Guide website](https://guide.freecodecamp.org).